 Benefits of the move include a mobile-friendly interface, easy-to-access archives of past messages, and automatic membership checks — features often desired by Local Groups trying to admin online communities elsewhere.
-And, shortly after implementation is complete, we'll be debuting perhaps the most sought-after benefit: an all-inclusive mobile app.
+And now we're debuting perhaps the most sought-after benefit: an all-inclusive mobile app.
 Download the "MemberCentric" app in the App Store or Google Play, search for "Mensa" when asked to choose an organization, and log in using the same username and password you use here.

 The past few weeks have been spent beta testing the software with a dedicated task force of member volunteers.
 Last week we emailed each Local Group, officer, and national committee elist with information about the move and invited a handful of active committees to begin testing the community.
 Going forward, here's what our integration timeline looks like:

 - Dec.
 5: The first public and private forums go live, including six general interest communities and communities for each national committee and officer role.
 Dec.
 5 will also be the last day that posts to the current online Community and elists will be migrated to their new, corresponding communities.
 This does not include Local Group elists.

 - Throughout December: We'll work with each Local Group, including those who employ national-run listservs, to determine who'll administer each local community, as well as the default notification settings.
 Together, we will pick a start date for each Local Group between Jan.
 2 and March 1.